-DustWatch does not aim to report on air quality and health related issues.
+DustWatch does not report on air quality and health-related issues.
 See OEH 's air quality index and the NSW Department of Health.

-- The south-east section of DustWatch is led by Dr John Leys from OEH with support from Stephan Heidenreich, Michael Case and Dr Xihua Yang from the same Department.
-They report on dust processes and weekly trends in dust activity in NSW.
-They source data from instrumented sites and community observers.
-Details of how and what they report is outlined in the 'DustWatch in NSW' section below.
+The southern region is led by Dr John Leys, with support from Stephan Heidenreich and Dr Xihua Yang at OEH.
+They report on dust processes and monthly trends in dust activity, sourcing data from instruments and community observers.

 DustWatch in NSW

-The weekly report uses a range of data to build a picture of dust activity for the week.
-Data sources include:
+The southern OEH DustWatch team reports monthly on dust activity in southern Australia.
+The monthly report uses a range of data to build a picture of dust activity including: